Affability is a soft skill that enables you to be someone other people want to be around.

 - Using body language that is similar or the same as people in the group.

 Every culture has many unwritten social norms that you are expected to know, and it is essential to learn them and adhere to them to set a foundation for being someone people want to be around.
 If this seems like a bitter pill to swallow, consider this: If you were to find yourself in a new culture that was utterly foreign to you, you would most likely want to learn the local culture to avoid offending people unnecessarily.
-An example would be bowing in Japan or having afternoon tea in England.
-You would not refuse to adhere to these social norms, as doing so would cause unnecessary friction with the people around you.
+An example would be bowing while in Japan – refusing to adhere to this social norm would cause unnecessary friction with the people around you.

 With the foundation of adhering to social norms in place, the far more difficult problem of making people feel good when they are around you presents itself.
 While this may seem intractable, three tried-and-true skills can be learned:

 - Getting people to talk about themselves and listening intently to what they have to say.